AlgoMaster Logo

 Intuition

-Reversing an array is just a series of swaps between mirror positions.
+Reversing an array is a series of swaps between mirror positions.
 Position 0 swaps with position n-1, position 1 swaps with position n-2, and so on.
-We don't need any extra space for this, just two pointers walking toward each other from opposite ends.
+This needs no extra space, only two pointers moving toward each other from opposite ends.

 Algorithm